Crypta: Echoes of the Soul

-On April 5, 2022, through their social media networks, Crypta guitarist Sonia Anubis announced that she amicably parted ways with Crypta to focus on her own band Cobra Spell.
-On April 13, Jéssica di Falchi was announced as the substitute for Anubis during the band's already scheduled upcoming concerts and tours, including shows at the Wacken Open Air and Rock in Rio festivals, although she was not confirmed as an official band member until October 5.
-Along with the announcement of di Falchi's official entry, the band confirmed that their second album is scheduled to be recorded and released in 2023.
+On 5 April 2022, through their social media networks, guitarist Sonia Anubis announced that she amicably parted ways with Crypta to focus on her band, Cobra Spell.
+On 13 April, Jéssica di Falchi was announced as the substitute for Anubis during the band's scheduled concerts and tours, including shows at Wacken Open Air and Rock in Rio, although she was not confirmed as an official member until 5 October.
+Along with the announcement of di Falchi's official entry, the band confirmed that their second album was scheduled to be recorded and released in 2023.

-On March 31, 2023, while performing at the Apollo Theatre in Belvidere, Illinois, the venue's roof collapsed onto the audience during a tornado.
-Crypta was the only band that had performed in the concert, headlined by Morbid Angel alongside Skeletal Remains and Revocation.
+On 31 March 2023, while performing at the Apollo Theatre in Belvidere, Illinois, the venue's roof collapsed onto the audience during a tornado.
+Crypta was the only band that had performed at the concert, headlined by Morbid Angel alongside Skeletal Remains and Revocation.
 The sole death of the collapse was the only audience member to buy a Crypta band shirt, and was the subject of a WLS-TV interview by Lira.

 Shades of Sorrow

-On May 31, 2023, Crypta announced the release of Shades of Sorrow for August 4.
+On 31 May 2023, Crypta announced the release of Shades of Sorrow, for 4 August.
 The announcement was made along with the release of the band's new single from the album, Lord of Ruins, accompanied by a music video.
-Before the album's release date, the singles Trial of Traitors and The other Side of Anger were released, on June 27 and August 1, respectively, along with music videos for the songs.
+Before the album's release date, the singles Trial of Traitors and The Other Side of Anger were released, on 27 June and 1 August, respectively, along with music videos for both songs.

-On March 10, 2025, the band announced that Jéssica di Falchi departed the band, stating it was a step "taken by mutual agreement, with the decision coming from her, and being respected and accepted by the band".
+On 10 March 2025, the band announced that Jéssica di Falchi departed the band, stating it was a step "taken by mutual agreement, with the decision coming from her, and being respected and accepted by the band".

+New formation and upcoming third studio album

+On 19 April 2026, Crypta announced, through its social media channels, that American guitarist Victoria Villarreal (Chaos Rising, ex-Syrebris) joined the band.
+Villarreal had already performed with Crypta as a touring musician in 2025, and the positive live work experience was cited as a factor in the decision.
+The band also confirmed they are writing and rehearsing material for a new studio album, without prediction for its release.